ThomasObenaus/writing/2018-12/COS Components/README.md

 ## Service Discovery

-Consul

 ## Load Balancing

-## Monitoring

-## Logging
+## Monitoring and Logging

 ## Multi Region

+Nomad provides a feature called federation.
+With this one can connect different nomad clusters.
+Having this implemented the system can orchestrate and manage services across different regions even different cloud providers.

 Indicated by the bold purple line in the overview image, the nomad leader of data-center A communicates with the leader in data-center B using the serf (gossip) protocol.

-Thus a federation is implemented allowing orchestration and management across different regions even different cloud providers.
+## Outlook

+In the next post I will show how to set up the Container Orchestration System described here.
+With terraform the whole system will be set up on an empty AWS account.
+The goal is to have complete platform where services can be deployed and managed easily.